 We will travel to a national competition on an every other year basis in late June or July.
 Attendance at nationals is not mandatory, but will require at least 4 team members from the team to attend.
 Attendance at all summer rehearsals is mandatory for all dancers participating in nationals.

-Private lessons (Solos, Duets, and Trios): Only one routine per half hour private session.
+Private lessons (Solos, Duets, and Trios): Only one dance routine per half-hour private lesson.
 Additional half-hour private sessions are required for additional routines.
-Any private lesson routine that competes at any competition will not participate in recital unless additional acts are required to fill in recital shows for costume change purposes.
+Any private lesson routine that competes at any competition will not participate in recital (unless they are invited to perform at recital by the studio director)

 The competition team warm-up jacket and/or studio apparel are highly encouraged for all team members and audience members.
 Competition dancers are expected to wear DRS spirit wear or royal blue at all competitions, especially during the award ceremonies.

 All competition team members and parents must sign a copy of our competition team contract (These bullet points are a shortened version of the contract.)
-The goal of this contract is to make sure our competition members and families are aware of the commitment, responsibility, and expenses associated with being a team member.
+This contract is passed out each year during our info meeting/placement workshop.
+Copies of the contract are available upon request.
+DRS reserves the right to update the competition contract each year.